-In Go mode, the ICE executes 8080 instructions at full speed, but not all of the commands are available.
-Basically, commands that don't require participation by the 8080 can be executed in this mode, such as enabling or disabling interrupts or hold requests to the 8080.
+In Go mode, the ICE executes Z80 instructions at full speed, but not all of the commands are available.
+Basically, commands that don't require participation by the Z80 can be executed in this mode, such as enabling or disabling interrupts or bus requests to the Z80.
 Breakpoints can be changed in Go mode, since they are not used in this mode.

-In Quit mode, the 8080 is paused, and can be used to implement the full set of commands, such as displaying or disassembling memory, computing checksums, writing to I/O ports, etc. The Trace and Untrace commands can be used in Quit mode to execute code, but not at full speed.
+In Quit mode, the Z80 is paused, and can be used to implement the full set of commands, such as displaying or disassembling memory, computing checksums, writing to I/O ports, etc. The Trace and Untrace commands can be used in Quit mode to execute code, but not at full speed.
 Since the Trace mode displays all of the registers after each instruction, its speed is affected by the baud rate being used.
 This command is always slower than Untrace.
-The Untrace command does not display anything after each instruction, but it does grab the current PC value from the 8080 to check against breakpoints and printpoints.
+The Untrace command does not display anything after each instruction, but it does grab the current PC value from the Z80 to check against breakpoints and printpoints.
 This takes some time.
-With the 8080 clocked at 2 MHz, Untrace executes roughly 1600 instructions/second.
+Also, refresh adds some delay if enabled.
+With refresh enabled, and the Z80 clocked at 4 MHz, Untrace executes roughly 1600 instructions/second.
 (This is not fast enough to keep up with data coming off of a floppy disk, so don't try to boot from a floppy in untrace mode.)